 Swimming with Sharks

 L’Aquàrium organizes unique experiences like scuba diving in the Oceanarium surrounded by the various types of sharks and thousands of fish.
 Those brave enough will be put into a 4-million-litre water tank, where they will observe the sharks and fish up close.
 Unfortunately, you will need to have the official diver certification to take part in this activity.

 If you’re looking to spend a different kind of day in Barcelona, we recommend visiting the Barcelona Aquarium.
 It is an especially interesting if you’re traveling with children.
 They will be amazed by the many species of water-dwelling animals and will learn a lot while having fun.

 For your convenience you can buy the tickets directly through the web at this link:

 Monday to Friday: 10 am – 8 pm.

 Weekends and public holidays: 10 am – 8 pm.

-June and September: every day from 10 am – 9 pm.
+June, July, August, and the first two weeks of September: every day from 10 am – 9 pm.